-The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Kurta, Hagel, and Wilkie Memos.
-These included, but were not limited to, your desire to upgrade your discharge and your contentions that your misconduct was mitigated by early symptoms of paranoid schizophrenia, which you claim began during your time in the Navy.
-For purposes of clemency and equity consideration, the Board noted you submitted a letter from a licensed clinical social worker documenting your receipt of mental health services for symptoms of schizophrenia as of August 2023.
+The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie, Kurta, and Hagel Memos.
+These included, but were not limited to, your desire to upgrade your discharge and your contentions that you served your country during a time of war, worked hard, and were dedicated.
+You state that you were discharged for a minor offense and deserve to be treated like a veteran.
+For purposes of clemency and equity consideration, you submitted a personal statement, service records, and medical progress notes.

-Because you contend that a serious mental health (MH) condition affected the circumstances of your discharge, the Board also considered the AO.
+Because you contend, in part, that a mental health condition affected your discharge, the Board also considered the AO.
 The AO stated in pertinent part:

 There is no evidence that he was diagnosed with a mental health condition in military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
-Post-service, he has received a diagnosis of a serious mental health condition that is temporally remote to his military service and appears unrelated.
-Unfortunately, available records are not sufficiently detailed to establish clinical symptoms in service or provide a nexus with his misconduct.
+He has received treatment for mental health concerns that are temporally remote to his military service and appear unrelated.
+Unfortunately, available records are not sufficiently detailed to establish clinical symptoms in service or provide a nexus with his misconduct, particularly given his denial of mental health symptoms in service and pre-service history of substance use.
 Additional records (e.g., post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) may aid in rendering an alternate opinion.

-The AO concluded, "it is my clinical opinion there is insufficient evidence of a diagnosis of a mental health condition that may be attributed to military service.
+The AO concluded, "it is my clinical opinion that there is insufficient evidence of a mental health condition that may be attributed to military service.
 There is insufficient evidence to attribute his misconduct to a mental health condition."

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined that your misconduct, as evidenced by your NJPs, outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and the fact it included a drug offense.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
+The Board noted that marijuana use in any form is still against Department of Defense regulations and not permitted for recreational use while serving in the military.
 Further, the Board concurred with the AO that there is insufficient evidence to attribute your misconduct to a mental health condition.
-As explained in the AO, your post-service diagnosis of a serious mental health condition is temporally remote to your military service and appears unrelated.
-Further, available records are not sufficiently detailed to establish clinical symptoms in service or provide a nexus with your misconduct.
-Therefore, the Board found insufficient evidence that your contended schizophrenia symptoms contributed to your drug abuse or UA offenses.
+As explained in the AO, available records are not sufficiently detailed to establish clinical symptoms in service or provide a nexus with your misconduct, particularly given your denial of mental health symptoms in service and pre-service history of substance use.
+Finally, the Board observed that you were given an opportunity to correct your conduct deficiencies when the Navy granted you a pre-service waiver for drug abuse; but you chose to continue to commit misconduct.